wso2/docs-ei/en/micro-integrator/docs/references/synapse-properties/transport-parameters/mailto-transport-parameters.md

 When you use the Micro Integrator to mediate messages, the mediation sequence can be configured to send emails (over SMTP) or receive emails (Over POP3 or IMAP) by using the MailTo transport protocol.

+The MailTo transport listener implementation can be configured by setting the parameters as described in the JavaMail API documentation.
+For IMAP related properties, see [IMAP Package Summary](https://javaee.github.io/javamail/docs/api/com/sun/mail/imap/package-summary.html).
+For POP3 properties, see [POP3 Package Summary](https://javaee.github.io/javamail/docs/api/com/sun/mail/pop3/package-summary.html).
+The MailTo transport listener also supports the following transport parameters in addition to the parameters described in the JavaMail API documentation.

 ## Parameters

-Given below is the list of MailTO transport parameters that can be configured when you [create a proxy service](../../../develop/creating-artifacts/creating-a-proxy-service.md).
+Given below is the list of MailTo transport parameters that can be configured when you [create a proxy service](../../../develop/creating-artifacts/creating-a-proxy-service.md).

 <table>
    <thead>